screen-share/captured-mouse-events/security-privacy-questionnaire.md

 # Self-Review Questionnaire: Security and Privacy

-Last update: 2023-07-06
+Last update: 2023-07-07

 Below are the answers to [W3C's Self-Review Questionnaire](https://w3ctag.github.io/security-questionnaire/#questions).
 See also Security/Privacy Considerations sections in the specification.

 ## 2.1.
 What information does this feature expose, and for what purposes?

-When a user performs a screen capture via the [Screen Capture](https://w3c.github.io/mediacapture-screen-share) API, this specification exposes mouse coordinates within the captured surface.
-It also exposes whether the mouse exits the captured surface.
+When a user performs a screen capture via the [Screen Capture](https://w3c.github.io/mediacapture-screen-share) API, or any other future API that would use a [CaptureController](https://www.w3.org/TR/screen-capture/#capturecontroller) object to facilitate secreen-capture, this specification exposes mouse coordinates within the captured surface, or the departure of the mouse from the captured surface.
+(The cursor's location outside of the captured surface is NOT exposed.)

 ## 2.2.
 Do features in your specification expose the minimum amount of information necessary to enable their intended uses?

-No, one can already scan captured video frames and employ heuristics to detect the position of the cursor, or when it disappears.
-However, this approach requires extra code and calculation for web developers and is neither simple, nor efficient, nor robust.
+Yes, the minimum information is exposed.
+In fact, all of the information exposed is already available, but the mechanisms we introduce in our specification improve the simplicity, effiency and robustness to that information, by exposing the values programmatically, rather than requiring a capturing application to scan for the cursor's location in each and every frame.

 ## 2.3.
 Do the features in your specification expose personal information, personally-identifiable information (PII), or information derived from either?

-No PII can be extracted from mouse coordinates.
+Generally no. But one could imagine that fingerprinting could be done based on the patterns of a user's mouse movements.
+However, as mentioned in 2.2, this is not new information.

 ## 2.4.
 How do the features in your specification deal with sensitive information?